USMC1941/CS214-Rutgers/Assignments/Assignment_2/README.md

 ### Q: Can the command line parameters appear in any order?

-A: It would be best if you could handle them in any order, but we will only test in the order shown
+A: It would be best if you could handle them in any order, but we will only test in the order shown.